abbasamirza/dynamic-dots-and-boxes/README.md

   - **Line Reversal**: Undo the opponent's last move.
   - **Swap Token**: Exchange your token for a random line.
 - AI that uses either Minimax or Alpha-Beta pruning algorithms.
-- Menu selection for difficulty, grid size, and AI algorithm.
+- Menu selection for difficulty, and grid size.

 ## Setup